christopherwilches/Autonomous-Trading-System/docs/01_system_architecture.md

 - batching constraint: Excel processing is done in 250-ticker batches to stay stable and controllable
 - stability constraint: multi-day testing is required to avoid one-day overfit behavior
 - compute constraint: group discovery explores a tiny part of a massive amount of possible search space and must be bounded by time budgets and guardrails
-- iteration constraint: early development was done without IDE version control, so explicit iteration versions are limited but included separately in legacy_and_iteration
+- iteration constraint: early development was done without IDE version control, so explicit iteration versions are limited but included separately in `legacy_and_iteration`

----